eurekaclinical/eureka/eureka-services/README.md

 * `timeStamp`: the timestamp, as milliseconds since the epoch, when this event occurred.

 #### Link object
-Represents a resource created by the job.
+Represents a hyperlink to a resource created by the job.

 Properties:
-* `url`: required URL of the link.
+* `url`: required URL of the hyperlink.
 * `displayName`: optional name for the link to display in a user interface.

 #### POST /api/protected/jobs